Ajfriel86/TheSimpsons/README.md

 * Has basic computer knowledge
 * Is competitive

-#### Website user will be searching for:
+### Website user will be searching for:

 * Easy online games to play
 * Time to kill

-#### This website will aid them because of the following
+### This website will aid them because of the following

 * Provides an easy to play game that will elevate boredom
 * Provides enjoyment
 * Encourages competitiveness with oneself

-#### Client Stories
+### Client Stories

 * A user must be able to navigate the site easily.
 * A user must be able to have game rules to understand thwe concept of the game.
 * A user will be met with a grid styled game with pictures on front and back of the cards.
 * The timer is actrivated once the user begins the game by flipping the first card.
 * Once a second card is flipped the moves counter increments by one, weather or not the cards match
-* Once all cards are matched, the timer will end and a winner’s message will appear displaying a message with how many moves it took the user to win and in how many seconds / minutes it took them
+* Once all cards are matched, the timer will end, and a winner’s message will appear displaying a message with how many moves it took the user to win and in how many seconds / minutes it took them
 * The game will automatically reset once all cards are matched.
 * The user should be able to reset the game with a button.